 University Research Day 2021 Call for Abstracts

-The deadline for abstract submissioin for University Research Day 2021 is Feb.
-5, 2021.
-A submission form will be posted on this page by Nov.
-5, 2020.
+The deadline for abstract submission for University Research Day 2021 is Feb.
+19 2021.

 For ideas about how to write your abstract, see examples below.

 At URD, participants’ scholarship is presented in a way that ensures accessibility to everyone — even those unfamiliar with the subject matter.
-Abstracts need to be written clearly, showing that the presentation will communicate the significance of the research to people who are not familiar with the terminology of the topic.
-Samples of selected 2019 abstracts are available on this website by clicking on the links above.
-The abstracts will be judged by members of the URD Planning Committee and selected presenters will be notified by email.
+Abstracts should reflect this, written with clear, non-technical language that is geared for ALL people.
+Examples of past selected abstracts are available below.
+Submitted abstracts will be judged by members of the URD Planning Committee and selected presenters will be notified by email.

-Abstracts: If you are interested in presenting a paper, poster, or interactive demonstration, please complete the abstract submission form (to be posted on this page by Nov.
-5, 2020).
-Abstracts must be received by February 5, 2021 at 5 p.m., to be considered.
+Abstracts: If you are interested in presenting a paper, poster, or interactive demonstration, please complete the abstract submission form.
+Abstracts must be received by February 19, 2021 at 5 p.m., to be considered.
 Submissions received after that date will not be reviewed.

 ALL abstracts must be written for a general audience and use non-technical and jargon-free language.
 If you are interested in presenting a paper or project, or presenting an artistic performance or project, please find additional information in the Presentation Guidelines section of this website BEFORE submitting your abstract.